-The fabulous Musée des Beaux Arts in Arras has an extraordinary Versailles Carriages exhibition in its hallowed halls.
+The fabulous Musée des Beaux Arts in Arras held an extraordinary Versailles Carriages exhibition in its hallowed halls.
 Following plans to decentralise art in France, a partnership between the Chateau de Versailles, the Town of Arras and the Nord Pas-de-Calais region means that the Musée des Beaux Arts will be exhibiting major collections from Versailles and elsewhere over a period of ten years commencing March 2012.

 The Musée des Beaux Arts is a magnificent building and museum in its own right.
-The staging of this display with its wonderful carriages, sedan chairs, sleighs, paintings, and sculptures ranging in age from the time of Louis XIV to the Third Republic is breathtaking.
+The staging of this display with its wonderful carriages, sedan chairs, sleighs, paintings, and sculptures ranging in age from the time of Louis XIV to the Third Republic was breathtaking.

 11 June 1775, Louis XVI recently crowned King of France journeyed across Paris in his majestic carriage.
 Stopping at the College Louis-le-Grand a young student offered a compliment to the King.
 It meant nothing at the time – a chance meeting between an emperor and a poor student but that student would become well known to the King years later.
 Would he remember the carriage ride, the student, a native of Arras by the name Maximilien Robespierre?